One John Maxwell said

 Being respected or gaining some honor because of the positions we hold is just God’s glory on us for our service.

 The moment we move from glorifying God to glorifying self, then pride comes in.
 Then we begin to Lord it over others.
-It is a very thin bridge that is why we must constantly pray for the Spirit of humility
+It is a very thin bridge and that is why we must constantly pray for the Spirit of humility

 Christian Leadership Principles